-- 308. Competent authorities should assess whether the institution has implemented adequate arrangements, strategies, processes and mechanisms to manage reputational risk.
-In particular, competent authorities should take into account whether: - a. the institution has formalised policies and processes in place for the identification, management and monitoring of this risk, and whether these policies and processes are proportionate to its size and its relevance in the system; - the institution addresses this risk in a precautionary manner, for example by setting limits or requiring approval for allocating capital to specific countries, sectors or persons and/or whether its contingency plans address the need to deal proactively with reputational issues in the event of a crisis; - c. the institution conducts stress testing or scenario analysis to assess any secondary effects of reputational risk (e.g. liquidity, funding costs, etc.); - d. the institution acts to protect its brand through prompt communication campaigns where specific events occur that might endanger its reputation; and - e. the institution considers the potential impact of its strategy and business plans, and more generally of its behaviour, on its reputation.
+- 313.324.
+Competent authorities should assess whether the institution has implemented adequate arrangements, strategies, processes and mechanisms to manage reputational risk.
+In particular, competent authorities should take into account whether: - a. the institution has formalised policies and processes in place for the identification, management and monitoring of this risk, and whether these policies and processes are proportionate to its size and its relevance in the system; - b. the institution addresses this risk in a precautionary manner, for example by setting limits or requiring approval for allocating capital to specific countries, sectors or persons and/or whether its contingency plans address the need to deal proactively with reputational issues in the event of a crisis;

+- c. the institution conducts stress testing or scenario analysis to assess any secondary effects of reputational risk (e.g. liquidity, funding costs, access to correspondent banking service etc.); - d. the institution acts to protect its brand through prompt communication campaigns where specific events occur that might endanger its reputation; and - e. the institution considers the potential impact of its strategy and business plans, and more generally of its behaviour, on its reputation.

-309. Following the above assessment, competent authorities should form a view on the institution's operational risk.
+314.325.
+Following the above assessment, competent authorities should form a view on the institution's operational risk.
 This view should be reflected in a summary of findings, accompanied by a risk score based on the considerations specified in Table 6.
 If, based on the materiality of certain risk sub-categories, the competent authority decides to assess and score them individually, the guidance provided in this table should be applied, as far as possible, by analogy.

 Risk score Supervisory view Considerations in relation to inherent risk Considerations in relation to adequate management and controls 1 There is a low risk of significant prudential impact on the institution considering the level of inherent risk and the management and controls.
 The institution's operational risk exposures are limited to a few high-frequency/low-severity impact categories.
 The significance of the institution's exposure to operational risk is not material/very low, as shown by scenario analysis and compared with the losses of peers.
-The level of losses experienced by the institution in recent years has been not material/very low, or has decreased from a higher level.
+The level of gross losses (before recoveries and including losses on credit portfolio caused by operational risk) experienced by the institution in recent years has been not material/very low, or has decreased from a higher level.
 There is consistency between the institution's operational risk policy and strategy and its overall strategy and risk appetite.
-The organisational 2 There is a medium- low risk of significant prudential impact on the institution considering the level of inherent risk and the management and controls.
-The institution's operational risk exposures are mainly in high-frequency/low-severity impact categories.
-The significance of the institution's exposure to operational risk is low to medium, as shown by scenario analysis and compared with the losses of peers.
-The level of losses experienced by the institution in recent years has been low to medium, or is expected to increase from a lower historic level or decrease from a higher historic level. framework for operational risk is robust with clear responsibilities and a clear separation of tasks between risk takers and management and control functions.
-Operational risk measurement, monitoring and reporting systems are appropriate.
-The control framework for operational risk is sound.
-3 There is a medium- high risk of significant prudential impact on the institution considering the level of inherent risk and The institution's operational risk exposures extend to some low-frequency/high-severity impact categories.
-The significance of the institution's exposure to operational risk is medium to
+The organisational framework for operational risk is robust with clear responsibilities and a clear separation of tasks between risk takers and management and control functions.
+Operational risk includes all relevant risks including ML/TF risk.
+Operational risk 2 There is a medium- low risk of significant prudential impact on • The institution's operational risk exposures are mainly in high- measurement, monitoring and reporting systems are appropriate.